Why It's Hard to Talk About Problems With a Narcissist image with person with hoodie and mask that is distorted and chopped going left to right.

 • Holding trying to hold the narcissist accountable

-Glitter background with text that reads: Join our newsletter today!
+Glitter with words that say Join Our Newsletter Today!
 Free gift inside.

-Ways to support yourself if you experience D.A.R.V.O from a narcissist.
+Ways to support yourself if you experience D.A.R.V.O. from a narcissist.

 • Recognize the D.A.R.V.O when it is happening.
 This will help you to start responding accordingly.

 • Do not engage in the toxic behavior of the narcissist.
-If you must interact with them speak briefly and to the point.
+If you must interact with them, speak briefly and to the point.

 • Find solutions for yourself.